BenPope95/scaffold-eth-substreams-challenge/README.md

 ---

-Create a simple Substreams powered Subgraph:
+**Create a simple Substreams powered Subgraph:**

-You'll be using a template Substreams to filter through blockchain data and indexing the transfer volume of NFT collections.
+1️⃣ You'll be using a template Substreams to filter through blockchain data and indexing the transfer volume of NFT collections.

-Then you'll be outputting the target data into a subgraph.
+2️⃣ Then you'll be outputting the target data into a subgraph.

-Finally you'll query the subgraph in a template frontend to display the data with swag. 😎
+3️⃣ Finally you'll query the subgraph in a template frontend to display the data with swag. 😎

 ## Checkpoint 0: 📦 Environment 📚